benj9000/dotfiles/README.md

 ## Installation

 The `setup` bash script will automatically download the fonts, packages and stuff into the cloned repository's folder.
-It will thed create symbolic links in the current user's home directory (using stow).
+It will then create symbolic links in the current user's home directory (using stow).

 The following tools are used during the installation process:

  - [git](https://git-scm.com/)
  - [jq](https://stedolan.github.io/jq/)